Azure/azure-sdk-for-java/sdk/appconfiguration/azure-spring-cloud-starter-appconfiguration-config/README.md

 spring.cloud.azure.appconfiguration.stores | List of configuration stores from which to load configuration properties | Yes | true spring.cloud.azure.appconfiguration.enabled | Whether enable spring-cloud-azure-appconfiguration-config or not | No | true

-`spring.cloud.azure.appconfiguration.stores` is a List of stores, for each store should follow below format:
+`spring.cloud.azure.appconfiguration.stores` is a List of stores, were each store follows the following format:

 Name | Description | Required | Default
 ---|---|---|---